grok.org.uk:/#

 Conclusion

-Utilising the Sendmail domain definition files, we can override the default behaviour and remove 'root' from the list of exposed users.
+By customising Sendmail’s domain definition files, the default behaviour can be overridden, allowing root to be removed from the list of exposed users.

 John Cartwright <johnc@grok.org.uk>